Core App Dashboard: How to build a single source of truth system dashboard for your business

 • Accounts Receivable - This widget displays the total amount of money owed to your company by clients and customers.

-• Cash Flow - It shows the cash being generated in the company on a monthly basis for the last 12 months.
+• Cash Flow shows the cash generated in the company on a monthly basis for the last 12 months.

 • Aging - The age of your accounts receivable indicates how long it has been since the invoice was issued.

-• Employee Performance - It needs to include productivity, attendance, and other key metrics of your employees.
+• Employee Performance - It must include your employees' productivity, attendance, and other key metrics.

 12. Performance Indicators